wetkeyboard/rust-examples/abstract-factory-pattern/README.md

 - Error Handling: The code currently uses a simple `CreationError` enum for error handling during product creation.
 More robust error handling mechanisms, such as using the `Result` type or custom error types, can be implemented for better error reporting and handling.
 - Factory Registry: If the number of product types increases significantly, a factory registry or lookup mechanism could be implemented to handle dynamic factory registration and retrieval.
 - Dynamic Product Data: If the products have additional dynamic data beyond the behavior methods, the code can be extended to accommodate and manipulate that data.

-Feel free to make any modifications or enhancements based on your specific requirements and preferences.